melaniep518/DesertOasis/README.md

 # DesertOasis

+Desert Oasis was built during a weekend long hackathon hosted by [Coalition for Queens](http://www.c4q.nyc/).
+The theme of the hackathon was *'access' challenges within specific communities*, and participants were tasked with the mission of identifying a population that faces barriers accessing a critical resource, and building a web app that will solve this issue.

-Desert Oasis is a web app that aims to connect New Yorkers living in food deserts to farmer's markets accepting EBT benefits.
+Our solution to this challenge is Desert Oasis, a web app that aims to connect New Yorkers living in food deserts to farmer's markets accepting EBT benefits.
 The app also features a budget management tool to help users set and abide by cash and SNAP budgets.

 Once users login to their personal dashboard with their username and password, they can:
 * View their current SNAP and cash budgets, or create new ones